nlasheras/aoc-2022/README.md

 ### Day 22

 Part 1 was relatively easy.
 Part two ramps up a lot.
 I wasn't able to finish it before the end of day.
 Will keep working on it when I have some more time.

+### Day 23

+This one was easier than yesterday.
+For part 2 I can probably speed it up a bit avoiding the comparison between sets.